NikhilSDate/file-server-bench/README.md

-# File Server Benchmark
+# File Server Load Tester

-A configurable HTTP file-server benchmark tool for the protocol implemented in UIUC CS341.
+A configurable file-server load testing/benchmark tool using the HTTP-based protocol implemented in UIUC CS341.

 ## Usage